 DAYS ON MARKET

-- The average number of days it took to sell a home in the markets contained in this report rose four days over the second quarter of 2018.
+- The average number of days it took to sell a home in the markets contained in this report rose seven days compared to the third quarter of 2018.

-- The amount of time it took to sell a home rose in all counties except Gilpin when compared to the second quarter of 2018.
+- The amount of time it took to sell a home rose in all counties compared to the third quarter of 2018.

-- It took an average of 29 days to sell a home in the region — a drop of 13 days compared to the first quarter of this year.
+- It took an average of 30 days to sell a home in the region — an increase of 1 day compared to the second quarter of this year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.

-For the second quarter of 2019, I continue the trend I started last summer and have moved the needle a little more in favor of buyers.
+For the third quarter of 2019, I continue the trend I started last summer and have moved the needle a little more in favor of buyers.
 I continue to closely monitor listing activity to see if we get any major bumps above the traditional increase because that may further slow home price growth.
 However, the trend for 2019 will continue to be a move toward a more balanced market.